Iowa Quitclaim deed

 Situations where this form applies

-• Identify the parties involved: the Grantor (Trust) and the Grantee (Individual).
+• Identify the parties involved: the grantor (trust) and the grantee (individual).

-• Specify the property: Include a detailed legal description of the property being conveyed.
+• Provide a detailed description of the property being transferred.

-• Enter the date of the transfer.
+• Include the date of transfer.

 Get your form ready online